nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### How to use this guide

 To make the most of this guide, start by reading it from beginning to end.
+If you are an experienced user, you can skip to the [Features](#features) section for a detailed guide.
 We recommend that you familiarize yourself with the basic concepts before moving on to the advanced topics.

 Use the interactive [table of contents](#table-of-contents) to navigate through the document quickly.
 Simply click on the bullet points to be taken to the relevant subsection.
 Follow the step-by-step instructions, screenshots, and examples to get the most out of the guide.